 Finding your housing – Step by Step:

-4) Contact the property manager/landlord to schedule an appointment to see the property
+- Contact the property manager/landlord to schedule an appointment to see properties of interest.

 - Make a Check List: